-Group financial statements Company financial statements Overall materiality €500,000 (2017: €300,000). £132,000 (2017: £246,000).
+Group financial statements Company financial statements Overall materiality €100,000 (2018: €500,000). £21,000 (2018: £132,000).
 How we determined it 1% of total assets.
-1% of total assets, restricted by Group materiality.
-Rationale for benchmark applied We considered financial metrics which we believed to be relevant and concluded that, consistent with the last year, total assets was the most appropriate benchmark as it best reflected the underlying interests of the Group's members.
-We considered financial metrics which we believed to be relevant and concluded that, consistent with the last year, total assets was the most appropriate benchmark as it best reflected the underlying interests of the Company's members.
+1% of total assets, restricted by group materiality.
+Rationale for benchmark applied We considered financial metrics which we believed to be relevant and concluded that, consistent with the previous year, total assets was the most appropriate benchmark as it best reflected the underlying interests of the Group's members.
+We considered financial metrics which we believed to be relevant and concluded that, consistent with the previous year, total assets was the most appropriate benchmark as it best reflected the underlying interests of the Group's members.

 For each component in the scope of our Group audit, we allocated a materiality that is less than our overall Group materiality.
-The range of materiality allocated across components was between €150,000 and €450,000.
+The range of materiality allocated across components was between $\[Oldsymbol{\in}\]$ 25,000 and $\[Oldsymbol{\in}\]$ 75,000.
 Certain components were audited to a local statutory audit materiality that was also less than our overall Group materiality.